Every Teacher’s Must Have Guide to Facebook. Want to connect with your students in and out of the classroom?

 “Tweeting can be thought of as a new literary practice,” said Greenhow, who also studies the growing use of social media among high-schoolers.
 “It’s changing the way we experience what we read and what we write.”
 10 Social Media Mistakes You're Probably Making.
 Social media.

 Connecting teachers.
 Intriguing students Offering resources.
 Cataloguing information with hashtags.
 Streamlining information consumption.
 Awesome, right?
 6 Ways Social Media Will Change In 2014.
 When the clocks flip and 2013 becomes 2014, some things may change.

 One that probably won’t is that you’ll still be using social media in your classroom.
 We know that technology and trends are changing all the time, so what will 2014 hold in store for social media?
 The handy infographic below takes a look at 6 trends and predictions for social media in the new year.
-While it is somewhat geared towards businesses, each one has implications in both the classroom and for personal use as well.
-Do any of these signal changes for your classroom?
-Social media is not an option – it is a must!
 How Social Media Is Being Used In Education.